NecSorte/hackasat/README.md

 - Use the provided interface to interact with your antenna and perform scans.
 - You can also use the available REST API endpoints for a more programmatic interaction.

----

-Please customize the README as you see fit, adding more details about the project, your team, and any specific usage instructions.